Data & Technology

 Long-Term Planning and City Innovation Offices

-While small cities may use a single data and technology officer to implement and manage data and IT systems, larger cities may create Civic Innovation offices (CIOs) to serve as central offices coordinating with officers in all departments.
-Boston’s Department of Innovation and Technology Strategy provides tech support across the city government, creates long-term technology investment plans focused on constituent impact and inclusivity, and supports digital access to government services for all residents.
-This guide highlights key insights and recommendations for municipal innovation officers, including tips for integrating new systems into old structures, fostering regional and inter-governmental collaboration, and prioritizing data-driven decision-making.
+Small cities may appoint a single data and technology officer to implement and manage data and IT systems, while larger cities often create Civic Innovation Offices (CIOs) to serve as central offices coordinating with other departments.
+Boston’s Department of Innovation and Technology Strategy provides tech support across the city government, creates long-term technology investment plans, and supports digital access to government services for all residents.
+This guide highlights key insights and recommendations for municipal innovation officers, including tips for integrating new systems into old structures, fostering intergovernmental collaboration, and prioritizing data-driven decision-making.

-However, it is important to remember that many “smart solutions” are affected by the quality of underlying data and algorithms, and often internalize the biases of their creators and users.
-This report from the ACLU of Northern California highlights the hidden risks and costs embedded in new “smart city” technologies and offers a tool kit for evaluating and managing these impacts.
+While new data collection tools provide many metrics for program analysis and evaluation, it is important to remember that many “smart solutions” are affected by the quality of underlying data and algorithms.
+The type of data collection and the structure of algorithms can provide critical insights or introduce extreme bias and distortions.
+This report from the ACLU of Northern California highlights the hidden risks in “smart city” technologies and offers a toolkit for evaluating and managing these impacts.

 Asset Mapping

-While city leaders generally have a sense of the major resources and economic drivers, they often lack a full picture of all community assets and needs.
+While city leaders generally have a sense of the major resources and economic drivers in their jurisdictions, data-informed approaches can provide a better picture of all community assets and needs.
 Cities can use asset mapping projects to identify and collect data on resources like industry clusters, human capital, infrastructure, and cultural assets.
-Asset mapping strategies ask local leaders to partner with community members to crowdsource data that can be used in economic development, or to identify inequalities that must be addressed to maximally utilize human capital.
-Metrics should be defined democratically so results can be evaluated in the context of the needs of the entire community.
-For the same reason, it is important to collect both quantitative and qualitative data and incorporate the beliefs, needs, and interests of all stakeholders in the community.
+Asset mapping strategies ask local leaders to partner with community members to crowdsource data that can be used in economic development, or to identify inequalities that must be addressed to maximize human capital.
+Localities should incorporate public input to democratically define metrics so that results can be evaluated in the context of the needs of the entire community.
+For the same reason, it is crucial to collect both quantitative and qualitative data as well as evaluate the beliefs, needs, and interests of all stakeholders in the community.
 Maine’s Androscoggin County used asset mapping to identify existing assets to structure investments in continuum of care strategies for legal system-involved youth.
-Additionally, the Northwest Regional Educational Laboratory has created a workbook to train new participants in asset mapping and data collection strategies.
+The Northwest Regional Educational Laboratory has also created a workbook to train new participants in asset mapping and data collection strategies.

-When informing economic development, asset mapping begins by evaluating the regional economy as a whole to locate areas of potential competitive advantage.
-Next, it measures the key network and cultural resources available locally (such as industry clusters, natural capital, educational resources, human capital, workforce, and local supply chains), identifies the improvements needed to capitalize on competitive advantages and establishes a baseline against which to measure the effectiveness of the economic development policies they implement.
-For more information on community-led economic development asset mapping projects, DePaul University provides additional tools and worksheets.
+Asset mapping can also inform economic development by first evaluating the regional economy to locate areas of potential competitive advantage.
+Next, it measures the local networks and cultural resources (such as industry clusters, natural capital, educational resources, human capital, workforce, and local supply chains), identifies the improvements needed to capitalize on competitive advantages, and establishes a baseline against which to measure the impact of new policy.
+For more information on community-led asset mapping projects, DePaul University provides tools and worksheets.

 Data Security & Privacy

 When implementing IT solutions, cities must simultaneously prioritize data democratization, security, and privacy.
-To do so, they need to establish robust standards for handling sensitive data and regularly train staff in these practices.
-These network security policies from the City of Madison provide guidelines for safeguarding data, data privacy, internet/email usage, infrastructure, backups, file storage, VDI, VPN, wireless communication, workstations, physical security, user IDs/passwords, and network security.
+Establishing robust standards for handling sensitive data is crucial for ensuring the success of these strategies.
+Network security policies in Madison provide guidelines for safeguarding data, data privacy, internet/email usage, infrastructure, backups, file storage, VDI, VPN, wireless communication, workstations, physical security, user IDs/passwords, and network security.
 This report from the Information Technology & Innovation Foundation provides a starting point for cities seeking to improve data security by monitoring the commercial use of data, addressing cybersecurity risks, and creating data-sharing policies.
-However, no security system is foolproof, and cities must be prepared for the worst: this guide the Department of Homeland Security and this toolkit from Diligent both provide a data breach response plans that includes strategies for identifying potential risks, protecting data and staff through training and awareness, detecting anomalies and unusual events, and recovering from breaches with a focus on legal compliance, data recovery, and collaboration between local governments.
+However, no security system is foolproof, and cities must be prepared for the worst: this guide from the Department of Homeland Security and this toolkit from Diligent provide data breach response plans as well as guidelines for legal compliance, data recovery, and intergovernmental collaboration.

-Part of responsible data management is de-identification—removing, blurring, or obscuring information that could be used to link data to individuals.
-The Department of Education provides an introduction to deidentification and related concepts, while the National Institute of Standards and Technology provides techniques for deidentifying government data.
-Meanwhile, transit agencies around the country are adopting fare systems that allow riders to pay with their phones or credit cards, and while these technologies are convenient and efficient, they present security risks and threaten users’ privacy.
+Particularly important to data management is de-identification, or the removal, blurring, and obscuring of information that could be used to link data to individuals.
+The Department of Education provides an introduction to de-identification and related concepts, and the National Institute of Standards and Technology provides techniques for de-identifying government data.
+As Transit agencies around the country are adopting fare systems that allow riders to pay with their phones or credit cards, these new technologies are presenting new security risks that threaten users’ privacy.
 This guide from TransitCenter outlines methods for protecting user data, including de-identifying payment transactions, clearly communicating privacy policies, and ensuring that riders are not penalized for using anonymous cash payments.

 Taking it to the Next Level

-Where governments are prevented from acting or slow to take up the charge, community Wi-Fi networks effectively improve connectivity.
+Where governments are prevented from acting or slow to take up the charge, community Wi-Fi networks can improve connectivity.
 The Wireless Community Network Project launched community-based wireless networks in three different Illinois communities: these networks were built around a central access point with network repeaters distributed and maintained by community members to amplify the signal to make high-quality internet available to everyone.
 For building this kind of community wireless network, the Neighborhood Network Construction Kit offers a step-by-step do-it-yourself guide.
-However, these projects are only effective if people have access to computing.
-Public libraries therefore play a crucial role in making computers and internet connectivity available to all members of the community.
+These projects are most effective where people have access to computing, thus public libraries play a crucial role in making computers and internet connectivity available to all members of the community.

-Lastly, we can ensure democratic control of our data and our governments by implementing Open Data legislation to make digital governmental data available to the public.
-Mandatory transparency is vital to improving communication, trust, accountability, and transparency.
+Lastly, elected officials can ensure democratic control of data by implementing Open Data legislation to make certain information available to the public.
+This level of transparency is vital to improving communication, trust, and accountability.
 Cities like Madison and San Francisco have passed Open Data ordinances that can serve as a template for other communities.
-These laws require that data be shared with the public in readily accessible formats, and maximize the sharing of information by the city.
+These require that public data be shared with the community in readily accessible formats.
 Portland is a longtime leader in Open Data, with the city’s Open Data portal giving the public access to spatial and quantitative data on policing, zoning, transportation, development projects, and more.

 Mayors Innovation Project, our sister organization, is a national learning network for mayors committed to shared prosperity, environmental sustainability, and efficient democratic government.